scornflake/WirelessButtons/README.md

 After hunting a bit I found the [adafruit feather](https://www.adafruit.com/product/3406).
 This looked promising as it was an Arduino, and BLE, with Lipo charger, in a single unit.

-I figured I could expose the wheel as a HID device directly over BLE, which is what I ended up doing.
+What this project does is make the wheel appear as a Joystick device directly over BLE.

 Parts
 -----